solarwinds/snap-plugin-lib/tutorial/07-proxy/README.md

 }
 ```

-We are calling `cpu.Percent` API and in case of failure returning wrapped error.
+We are calling `cpu.Percent` API and in case of a failure returning wrapped error.
-Also, we are checking that slice returned from gopsutil has one element (can have more if second argument is true).
+Additionally, we are checking that slice returned from gopsutil has only one element (it can have more if the second argument is true).
 If everything is correct, total cpu is returned.

 Last method: